 - When you set up your Zoom account, assign scheduling privileges to scheduling helpers or executive assistants so they can add or remove meetings on your schedule.

 - Integrate Zoom into your Google calendar to make it easier to schedule video conferences.
 We are also fans of the Zoom browser plugin that adds Zoom details to Google Calendar invites.

 - If possible, use dual monitors.
 This will let you see a video of folks on one screen and share your other screen.
 Unfortunately, you will almost certainly find that Zoom puts the screens on the opposite monitors you want it to.
 Every.
 Darn.
 Time.

-- Go into Zoom settings and uncheck “Prompt a confirmation before leaving a meeting” so you can eliminate that bit of awkwardness where you’ve said goodbye but then have to look for the “exit meeting” prompt.
+- Go into Zoom settings and uncheck “Ask me to confirm when I leave a meeting” so you can eliminate that bit of awkwardness where you’ve said goodbye but then have to look for the “exit meeting” prompt.